Now Is the Time!

 Additional Information

-Capital Campaigns gifts are generally "above and beyond" giving from regular tithes and offerings, which support the day-to-day operations and ministries of the church (our "Love in Action" campaign).
-Full participation by the congregation is important especially to outside funders who want to see strong internal support.
+Capital Campaign gifts are generally "above and beyond" giving from regular tithes and offerings, which support the day-to-day operations and ministries of the church (our "Love in Action" campaign).
+Full participation by the congregation in the capital campaign is important especially to outside funders who want to see strong internal support.

-In November 2022, the idea of raising $25 million in 5 years was announced and several people jumped right in and donated or pledged money (over $400,000!).
-The gifts received were set aside in a designated fund account to be used for capital expenses, such as the restoration of the Paul Before Agrippa window, expenses associated with fundraising, and doing the analysis to determine the scope and priorities of the work needed to repair the roof and facade.
-We realized in early 2023 that we could not manage a campaign of this size on our own and sought outside support.
-All of the money that was raised or pledged previously will be rolled into our newly branded ‘Now Is the Time’ Capital Campaign since it is a continuation of the same effort.
+In November 2022, an initial fundraising campaign was announced and more than $400,000 was donated or committed and set aside in a designated fund for capital expenses.
+The fund, for example, covered the restoration of the Paul Before Agrippa window.
+However, we realized in early 2023 that we could not manage a campaign of this size on our own and sought outside support.
+The designated fund has been rolled into the ‘Now Is the Time’ Capital Campaign since it is a continuation of the same effort.

 The most important thing is that everyone who belongs to or attends our church needs to give.
 There is no gift, even a dollar, that is not valued and important.
-Partners believes that, with each person participating at the level they are able, the congregation could contribute about $1.6-$1.8 million dollars.
+Our fundraising consultant, Partners for Sacred Places, believes that, with each person participating at the level they are able, the congregation could contribute around $2.0 million dollars.

 St. Paul and St. Andrew is a 2023 recipient of the National Fund grant.
 St. Paul & St. Andrew was awarded a $250,000 matching grant to restore a portion of the church.

-The fee for Partners for Sacred Places to organize and lead our Capital Campaign is a flat fee of $140,000 which is 1.75% of what may in the end be a $8,000,000 project.
+The fee our consultants, Partners for Sacred Places, charges to organize and lead our Capital Campaign is a flat fee of $140,000, which is 2.5% of our campaign goal.

-That depends.
-Of course, if there is money left over, we will use that to start some of the other projects that were identified as important to the congregation.
-However, this Capital Campaign is just Phases 1 & 2.
-There are many other projects that we hope to complete in the future – a ventilation system, lighting and electrical upgrades, flooring and painting, bathroom enhancements, and so much more!
+The $5.5M Phase 1 of this Capital Campaign covers the roof and facade work only.
+There are many other projects that were identified as important to the congregation that we hope to complete in the future – a ventilation system, lighting and electrical upgrades, flooring and painting, bathroom enhancements, and so much more!
 More money will need to be raised in the future in order to complete all of these projects but none of these projects can be done until we have a safe roof over our heads.

 We are assembling a list of members & friends who want to help with the campaign.
 Please let us know if you would like to help out!